-If you enjoy roller coasters, then perhaps you’ve enjoyed the last few days and months of the stock market.
-However, if you’re like many others, then watching the seesaw of events affect your portfolio could be causing you some sleepless nights.
-With the Christmas Eve drop and the after Christmas rebound of the market, now may be a great time to check your risk tolerance.
+If you enjoy roller coasters, then perhaps you’ve enjoyed the last twelve months of the stock market.
+On the other hand, if you’re like many others, then watching the seesaw of events affect your portfolio could be causing you some sleepless nights.
+With the 2018 Christmas Eve drop and the after Christmas rebound of the market, now may be a great time to check your risk tolerance.

 What exactly is risk tolerance?
 I know you've heard that term.
 In fact, you may have even taken an online assessment to help you determine your own risk tolerance.
 Simply put, risk tolerance for most people boils down to this: